-This clause corresponds to section 21 (1) Advertising Order (although there is no reference to exceptions for public meetings and discounts not regulated by these rules but by the Advertising Order and controlled by the Danish Health and Medicines Authority (formerly the Danish Medicines Agency)) and EFPIA HCP Code former Art.
-10.01 (new prohibition in Art.
-17).
+This clause corresponds to the most restrictive regulation pursuant to section 21 (1) Advertising Order (although there is no reference to exceptions for public meetings and discounts not regulated by these rules but only by the Advertising Order and controlled by the Danish Health and Medicines Authority (formerly the Danish Medicines Agency)) and EFPIA HCP Code section 10.01 (the former Art.
+9).
 Accordingly, pharmaceutical companies must not give or offer financial inducements to healthcare professionals, be they gifts, pecuniary benefits or benefits in kind.